Skip to main content

 • low pollution caused by packaging and transport

-Breastfed babies and children can continue to be fed in emergency situations.
-For example, in extreme weather events when food and clean water supplies are limited.
+• you can continue to feed your baby in emergency situations - for example, in extreme weather events when food and clean water supplies are limited

 Getting help

-While breastfeeding is the most natural way to feed your baby, it's a skill that you and your baby learn together.
-With the right help and support, you can start breastfeeding and continue for as long as you want to.
+Breastfeeding is the most natural way to feed your baby.
+It a skill you and your baby learn together.
+With the right help and support, you can start breastfeeding and continue for as long as you want.

 Talk to your nurse, midwife or GP about breastfeeding during your antenatal care.

-If you have further concerns, your midwife will arrange one-to-one consultation with the hospital lactation consultant (IBCLC) before the birth of your baby.
+If you have concerns, your midwife can arrange a consultation with a lactation nurse or midwife.